 Email address: firstname.lastname@example.org

-This disclosure information was prepared on: 15th March 2021.
+This disclosure information was updated on: 14th of September 2022.

 For Amicus Group Limited